 Minor requirements consist of a minimum of 29 hours including SW 101, 190, 290, 390, and at least four other social work courses at the 300 level or above.
+In addition to Social Work electives, SW 383, 393, and 394 can be taken with permission of the instructor, to fulfill the four course requirement.
 The minor does not make you eligible for licensure in states regulating the practice of social work.